Ramon Novarro: Murder

 Novarro's body is buried in Calvary Cemetery, East Los Angeles, California.
 His star on the Hollywood Walk of Fame is at 6350 Hollywood Boulevard.

 Legacy

 Greek playwright Pavlos Matesis wrote a play in two parts titled The Ghost of Mr. Ramon Novarro, which was first staged at the National Theatre of Greece in 1973.
 In late 2005, the Wings Theatre in New York City staged the world premiere of Through a Naked Lens by George Barthel.
 The play combined fact and fiction to depict Novarro's rise to fame and his relationship with Hollywood journalist Herbert Howe.
+The Charles Bukowski short story, "The Murder of Ramon Vasquez," was heavily influenced by the killing of Novarro.